-Hold the mouse over the this button and listen for a while, then immediately listen to the first one again.
 Now can you hear the difference?
-You may notice for the first time the existance of a quiver or "buzz" in the first tuning.
+You may notice for the first time the existance of a quiver or “buzz” in the first tuning.
 Yet this ubiquitous buzz is present in a properly tuned piano.
 You may have never noticed its presence until you heard what a chord sounds like without it, simply by making the frequencies exact integers.

 This method of tuning is called just intonation.
 It is based on the fact that the ear hears intervals with simple frequency ratios as fully consonant and in tune.
 We see here then that the chords that sound consonant when played on a piano do so because their frequency ratios come really close to a ratio of small integers - but not quite on.
 What just intonation seeks to do is adjust the notes so that they come out exact integers.
 Then the buzz is gone and you have a clean, locked-in chord with the “expanded sound” that barbershop quartets talk so much about.